-Key Performance Indicator GRI SRS-305-2: Energy indirect (Scope 2) GHG emissions
+Key Performance Indicator GRI SRS-305-2: Energy indirect (Scope 2) GHG emissions The reporting organization shall report the following information:

 - a.
 Gross location-based energy indirect (Scope 2) GHG emissions in metric tons of CO2 equivalent. - b.
 If applicable, gross market-based energy indirect (Scope 2) GHG emissions in metric tons of CO2 equivalent. - c.
 If available, the gases included in the calculation; whether CO2, CH4, N2O, HFCs, PFCs, SF6, NF3, or all. - d.
 Base year for the calculation, if applicable, including: - i. the rationale for choosing it; - ii. emissions in the base year; - iii. the context for any significant changes in emissions that triggered recalculations of base year emissions. - e.
 Source of the emission factors and the global warming potential (GWP) rates used, or a reference to the GWP source. - f.
 Consolidation approach for emissions; whether equity share, financial control, or operational control. - g.
 Standards, methodologies, assumptions, and/or calculation tools used.